awaispasha7/Simon-Frontend/README.md

-# Frontend - Stories We Tell
+# Simon Chatbot - Frontend

-A modern Next.js frontend application for the Stories We Tell cinematic intake chatbot, built with TypeScript, Tailwind CSS, and React Query.
+A modern Next.js frontend application for the Simon Chatbot personal AI assistant, built with TypeScript, Tailwind CSS, and React Query.

 ## Features